trimou/trimou/README.md

   <version>${version.trimou}</version>
 </dependency>
 ```
-And now use the `MustacheEngine` to compile a `Mustache` template and render the output:
+Use the `MustacheEngineBuilder` to build a `MustacheEngine` - a central point for template management.

 ```java
 // Don't configure anything - use sensible defaults